suncoast-devs/handbook/lessons/cs-object-relational-mapping/index.md

 - Isolation - Changes are processed concurrently (at the same time) however the state of the database would be the same if we processed the changes sequentially.
-This allows for us to ensure data safety while ensuring many users can update the system at the same time
+This allows for us to ensure data safety while ensuring many users can update the system at the same time.
 - Durability - Once a change has been recognized by the database it remains changed even in the case of a system failure (power loss, crash, etc.) That is, once the database tells us it has the data safely stored, we can believe